dhwanishah-crest/Outlook_add_in_vmray/README-auto.md

 **What's happening:** You chose option [1] above, but after clicking Accept, Microsoft's grant database takes 10-90 seconds to propagate to the Graph API that the script uses to verify consent.
 The script retries for up to 90 seconds before showing this warning.

-**What to do:** The script will offer three options:
+**What to do:** The script will offer five options:

+1. **Wait another 90s and re-check** — pure propagation lag; re-polls Microsoft Graph without needing another Accept click.
+Try this first, since the grant often just needs more time to propagate.
-1. **Re-open the consent URL** — most common fix.
-Sometimes the first Accept click doesn't actually register (browser caching, multiple accounts signed in, etc.).
-Re-clicking usually works. **Tip:** open the URL in an InPrivate/Incognito window for the cleanest session.
+2. **Re-open the consent URL and try again** — for when the Accept click may not have registered (browser caching, multiple accounts signed in, etc.). **Tip:** open the URL in an InPrivate/Incognito window for the cleanest session.
+3. **I've confirmed consent IS granted in the Portal — continue as granted** — use this if you can already see green checkmarks in Entra ID → App Registration → API permissions but Graph's read-side hasn't caught up.
+The script trusts your confirmation and proceeds as granted (not deferred), so the final summary won't flag consent.
-2. **Continue anyway** — script proceeds; consent must be granted manually later before users can use the add-in (same as choosing Skip up-front)
+4. **Continue with deployment anyway** — script proceeds; consent must be granted manually later before users can use the add-in (same as choosing Skip up-front).
-3. **Abort** — bail out completely
+5. **Abort** — bail out completely.

-**Recommended:** choose option 1.
-If it still fails after several re-clicks, verify in Portal → Entra ID → App Registration → API permissions.
-Look for green checkmarks in the **Status** column.
+**Recommended:** start with option 1 (wait) or 2 (re-click).
+If you can already see the grant in the Portal (green checkmarks in the **Status** column), use option 3.

 ### "Temporary server issue" when users click Report Phishing